Amid Crisis Abroad And Tension At Home, Trump Cancels Trip To Latin America

 The White House has not released any details about what that response might look like.

-Following a chemical attack in northern Syria last year, Trump launched air strikes against Syria.
+Following a chemical attack in northern Syria last year, Trump launched airstrikes against Syria.

 Last week, Trump said the United States was strongly considering taking U.S. troops out of Syria.
-Republican Senator John McCain said in a statement on Sunday that Trump had emboldened the Syrian government by making it seem the United States was taking its attention away.
+Sen. John McCain, R-Ariz., said in a statement on Sunday that Trump had emboldened the Syrian government by making it seem the United States was taking its attention away.

 Sanders pushed back against that assertion during a press briefing on Monday.